Jesse-Cameron/unassignederr/README.md

-# `unassignederrcheck`
+# `unassignederr`

-`unassignederrcheck` is a tool for checking for returned errors which have been left unassigned or uninitialized.
+`unassignederr` is a tool for checking for returned errors which have been left unassigned or uninitialized.

 Golang draws a distinction betweens a between a nil and a nil interface.
 This behaviour has been well documented in the [Golang FAQ](https://golang.org/doc/faq#nil_error).
 It's something that easily could be missed.
 This linting rule is indended to highlight cases where you may accidentally return an error struct that hasn't been initialized.